plant-genomics/training/docs/modules/chloroplast_assembly.md

 * You can follow all the steps, or skip any <op>optional</op> steps:
 * <st>Get data &rarr; <op>Read quality</op> &rarr; Assemble&rarr; Polish &rarr; <op>View reads</op>  &rarr; <op>Annotate</op>  &rarr; <op>Repeat with new data</op>   </st>

+## What's *not* in this tutorial?

+*  A full chloroplast data set: we are using a subset.
+* A full explanation of all the steps involved and all the possible variations in the workflow; answers to some of the questions.
+* A workflow to assemble and annotate the chloroplast genome of any plant species: in this tutorial some steps are manual, and tools and settings may not be optimal for other plant species.
+* A workflow to assemble the nuclear genome of any plant species.
+The process shown here is generally applicable to assembling plant nuclear genomes but there would be extra steps (and much more time) involved.
+For example, additional sequencing would usually be run on 10X, BioNano or HiC to produce information to link up longer nuclear chromosome pieces and to separate out the maternal and paternal haplotypes.

 ## Get data